 This was just a short overview over the way of working history, to give some more understanding for the coming blog posts.
 They will investigate thoroughly what so commonly happened with the way of working in many organisations under the pressure of market changes.

 *In US, the US car industry at this time had no global competitors and could be stated to be the Apex Predator , only going for making more cars due to the unexceptional market, leaving the quality issues for the future.
-So, when Japanese cars with higher quality started to be sold on a scarce US market, the US car manufacturers stod their perplexed over the new situation, which took decades to reverse in order to achieve Lean production, with reasons that Dr. Edwards Deming unerringly stated in one of his quotes;”American management thinks that they can just copy from Japan—but they don’t know what to copy!” .
-The strongly divided markets after the second world war with a very strong US market and a very weak Japaneses market was the major reason for this situation, This led to an enormous time span of many decades between the new eco system (Lean production) started in Japan, totally necessary due to the weak market, and the Competence induced failure point when Japanese cars started to be sold in US and its car industry could react.
+And the US market itself was hungry and wanted new models with new technology and did not care much for quality either.
+So, when Japanese cars with higher quality started to be sold on the later scarce US market, the US car manufacturers stod their perplexed over the new situation, which took decades to reverse in order to achieve Lean production, with reasons that Dr. Edwards Deming unerringly stated in one of his quotes;”American management thinks that they can just copy from Japan—but they don’t know what to copy!” .
+The strongly divided markets after the second world war with a very strong US market and a very weak Japaneses market was the major reason for this situation, This led to an enormous time span of many decades between the new eco system (Lean production) started in Japan, totally necessary due to the weak market, and the competence induced failure point when Japanese cars started to be sold in US and its car industry could react.